FairDD: Fair Dataset Distillation: Introduction

 \item We introduce a novel FDD framework called FairDD, which proposes synchronized matching to align synthetic samples to all PA groups partitioned from the original data distribution.
-This allows the generated synthetic samples to be agnostic to PA imbalance of original datasets and maintain the overall distributional coverage of TA.
+This allows the generated synthetic samples to be agnostic to PA imbalance of original datasets while maintaining the overall distributional coverage of TA.

-\item FairDD requires no alternations to the original architectures of vanilla DDs, in which it only needs to revise the vanilla optimization objectives as a group-level formulation.
-We also provide theoretical analyses to guarantee the fairness and accuracy of synthetic samples.

-\item Extensive empirical experiments demonstrate that FairDD mitigates the unfairness of vanilla DDs by a large margin.
-The consistent superiority across diverse DDs, including DM and GM, illustrates that FairDD is a generalist for FDD. \end{itemize}
+\item Extensive empirical experiments demonstrate that FairDD is a generalist to significantly mitigate the unfairness of vanilla DDs.
+Its consistent superiority is observed across various DDs, including DM and GM. \end{itemize}